freva-org/metadata-crawler/docs/source/chapter1-usage/sec1-cli.rst

 ^^^^^^^^

 Once a catalog has been generated you can index it into a backend.
-Apach Slor and MongoDB backends are supported out of the box.
+Apache Slor and MongoDB backends are supported out of the box.
 The following example writes to a DuckDB file and index named ``latest``:

 .. code-block:: bash